yolkie-nelson/truck_truck/README.md

 # CarCar

-CarCar is an application for managing the aspects of an automobile dealership.
-It manages the inventory, automobile sales, and automobile services.
+CarCar is a software application designed to oversee various operations within an automobile dealership, including inventory management, sales of automobiles, and handling automobile services.

 Team: